 Drawing from the two sources mentioned above, as well as my knowledge and experience as a direct response copywriter, I’ve produced three points (I believe) every financial services marketer should know about creative advertising copywriting:

-If You’re Not a Large Corporation, Avoid Comedy/Branding in Advertising
+If You’re Not a Large Corporation, Avoid Comedy in Advertising

 If you’re a micro, small, or medium-sized business considering running agency-type ads – please – get those thoughts out of your head.
 Because you won’t succeed running that type of campaign.

 If you’re not a large corporation, your focus should be on generating sales NOW.
 And brand marketing advertising (GEICO / Budweiser) is not for producing sales short term.
 These big companies deliver those funny advertisements with the hope that their brand sticks into your brain, and that you think of them when you’re about to purchase products and services within their industry.

 Take GEICO, for example.
 Yes – they have those funny commercials with the talking gecko and the pig.
 And yes, they have thrown away millions and millions of dollars without even knowing what they’re getting in return.
 But that is only half of their system.
 They also run snail mail and email campaigns with a direct-response marketing approach.
 That’s how they approach their target market and produce their sales.
 Therefore, they can then take the risk of going over-the-top with their brand/retail approach.

 So, unless you have over 250 employees and generate over $100 million in revenue, put a hold on putting your marketing eggs in the funny advertising basket.

 Outside of actors, singers, and comedians – entertainment should not be the main priority when it comes to your presentations.
 You should make your advertising engaging, but the central focus must be informing and inspiring your prospects.